 All students are encouraged to participate in non-mandatory out of season conditioning, lifting, and open gyms to improve their skills and abilities.
 When an athlete is participating on a sports team that is currently in-season they have made a commitment to that team for the entire season.
-Students who are on a team that is in-season are prohibited from participating in out of season conditioning, lifting, and open gyms for other school sponsored teams.
+Students who are on a team that is in-season are prohibited from participating in out of season conditioning, lifting, and open gyms for other school sponsored teams, unless approved by the coach and administration.
 This rule can be waived upon the agreement of the in-season coach.